 - 5 Days of Gravel

 - Gravel adventure through the heart of the Cascades in Oregon

-In this video, JOM of the Gravel Cyclist crew takes on the Pioneer route option, ridden at shooting video / survival pace 🙂 and knocks out the third of five stages.
+In this video, JOM of the Gravel Cyclist crew takes on the Pioneer route option, ridden at recording video / survival pace 🙂 and completes the final stage, quitting isn’t an option!
 Training for this experience in North Florida wasn’t an option, so JOM toted along reasonably low gears to get over most of the climbs.
 It is important to note that a good level of fitness and skills, particularly for descending, are recommended to tackle each day of the Oregon Trail Gravel Grinder.